readwritetools/rwt-lineup/readme.md

 npm init
 ```

-   * Download and install the web component using the command:
+   * Download and install the DOM component using the command:
 ```bash
 npm install rwt-lineup
 ```

-Important note: This web component uses Node.js and NPM and `package.json` as a
+Important note: This DOM component uses Node.js and NPM and `package.json` as a
 convenient *distribution and installation* mechanism.
-The web component itself
+The DOM component itself
 does not need them.

 #### Installation using Github